NWUHEP/ntupleProducer/LOG.md

 ---------------
 The most important logs should go here.
 Other are monitored with git commits.

+2014-Jan-25,  _Brian_
+ * Updating to 9.5, andrey added back those important fucking electron variables he decided to remove
+ * It's like he just screws with me on purpose for his own amusement

 2013-Dec-22,  _Andrey_
  * More conversion information added
  * Moved Brian's footprint into a struct inside Photon class